Cindy Beale: 2023–present

 Cindy and Ian decide to open up a pie and mash shop, and convince Nish Panesar (Navin Chowdhry) and his wife Suki (Balvinder Sopal) to invest in it.
-This does not last long and Cindy soon finds a new partner, although she is unaware of their identity.
-The partner is revealed to be Dean Wicks (Matt Di Angelo) and Cindy is shocked when Ian reveals Dean’s rape crimes, including that he had raped Linda.
+This does not last long and Cindy soon finds a new business partner, although she is unaware of their identity.
+The partner is revealed to be Dean Wicks (Matt Di Angelo) and Cindy is shocked when Ian reveals that Dean is a rapist, and had raped Linda years earlier.
 After backlash from residents, Cindy and Ian attempt to end their partnership with Dean, but he refuses.
 Whilst on a business trip, Peter and Bobby almost perish in Kathy’s Cafe, from a fire started by Kathy’s husband Tom "Rocky" Cotton (Brian Conley) for insurance money.
 Peter is critically injured and Cindy blames Bobby for Peter’s condition as Peter had gone into the cafe to save him.
 She also reports Kathy to the police when she reveals that she had ignored issues with the electric, causing Ian to dump her.
 They reconcile and later discover that Rocky was behind the fire and let Kathy take the blame.
 Cindy is furious when she discovers that Gina is seeing Dean, and she offers him £60,000 to sell his shares of Beale's Eels to her and Ian and to leave Walford.
 Dean rejects Cindy's offer and continues dating Gina until she dumps him.
-After an argument with George, in which he slates Cindy for abandoning Cindy Jr, Cindy leaves Walford to see Cindy Jr in Germany.
-Cindy returns and reveals that Cindy Jr has rejected her.
+After an argument with George, in which he slates Cindy for abandoning Cindy Jnr, Cindy leaves Walford to see Cindy Jnr, who lives in Germany.
+Cindy returns and reveals that Cindy Jnr has rejected her.